SenorKulka/sourcing-assistant/README.md

   * Verify the service account has permissions to edit the target Google Sheet.
 You might need to share the Google Sheet with the service account's email address (found in its details in the Google Cloud Console) giving it "Editor" access.
 * **`uv: command not found`:** Ensure `uv` was installed correctly and its installation directory is in your system's PATH.
 * **Dependency Issues:** If `uv sync` or `uv pip install` fails, check your internet connection and ensure `pyproject.toml` (or `requirements.txt`) is correctly formatted.

+### Processing Issues

+* **"No SKUs found after filtering by MOQ":** This can happen for several reasons:
+  * **Low MOQ Products**: Products with very low individual MOQs (< 100) should automatically pass through filtering.
+If they don't, check the logs for price extraction issues.
+  * **Price Field Issues**: The system checks multiple price fields (consignPrice, fenxiaoPriceInfo.offerPrice, price).
+If none are found, SKUs will be skipped.
+  * **MOQ Settings**: Check if your minimum MOQ setting is too high for the product.
+The default is 120.
+* **"Balance is not enough" or other API errors:** These are LovBuy API-specific errors.
+Check your LovBuy account balance and API key validity.
+* **Products showing as warnings instead of success:** Orange warning messages indicate the product was processed but no data was uploaded (e.g., all SKUs filtered out by MOQ criteria).

 ## License